vinfreecs/genga/docs/Files.rst

 Each newly created fragment gets a new, increasing, index number.
-This file permits to recronstruct the collision and fragmentation history of every particle.
+This file permits to reconstruct the collision and fragmentation history of every particle.

 .. _aeCountFile: